Afrika_Marokko_Sidi_beach

 Afrika_Marokko_Sidi_actief 2

-In Essaouira, there are countless charming eateries where you can fully enjoy delicious Moroccan cuisine, or a nice cup of tea and other drinks.
-Alcohol is not available in every restaurant; if you would like to have it, be sure to check the menu beforehand.
+In Essaouira, there are countless charming eateries where you can fully enjoy delicious Moroccan cuisine or dishes with Moroccan influences.
+Please note: alcohol is not available in every restaurant; if you would like to have some, check the menu beforehand.
 Below you will find some of my tips:

 Food tip